transistormuncher/flex/README.md

 ```

 ### Measured production:
-Each asset is connected to the grid through a so-called "metering point".
+Each asset is connected to the electricity grid through a so-called "metering point".
 The production measured at this point is communicated to FlexPower by the Distribution System Operator (DSO) every day for the previous day.

 The values here are used to invoice the asset owner and we get data for all assets at once, in a csv file.
 The unit is kilowatt.